Autumn in Cornwall

 From raiding the hedgerows for blackberries and sloes to searching for ceps, samphire or seaweed, there is plenty of foraging opportunities around the Duchy.
 Or, if you’re not as confident – or want to step it up a notch, get yourself on a course, like the ones run by Philleigh Way Cookery School or Fat Hen (above).

 Most of the dog bans ended at the end of August, but by the end of September all beaches will be officially allowed dogs again – no matter the time of day, like Porthtowan (above).
 Fingers crossed for a late season heatwave, so you can swim and sit awhile in the sunshine, or just walk for miles on golden sand.

 In Autumn, the water is warmer (and emptier) and the proper swells start to roll in – so whilst you might think Summer is time for surfing, actually, Autumn is probably better.
 Join women’s surf collective Women + Waves (above) on one of their learner weekends, book a private lesson, or just hire a board & wetsuit and have a go yourself.

 Reward yourself after a long walk with a roast dinner.
 Here are some of our favourite autumn walks near pubs – we particularly love the coastline near Zennor for a coastal stomp followed by lunch at The Gurnard’s Head (above).

-Usually we’d be recommending food festivals (including Falmouth Oyster Festival) but for obvious reasons they’re all postponed until 2021.
-Instead, head to the farm shops, fishermen and farmers who are selling amazing produce.
+Head to a food festivals (like Falmouth Oyster Festival), or, head to the farm shops, fishermen and farmers who are selling amazing produce.
 It’s also a wonderful time to visit places like The Lost Gardens of Heligan (above), with wonderful autumn gardens and beautiful displays of their amazing produce.